-- (1) A Pontifex application (available at www.Pontifex.University) - (2) A brief formal letter of interest that explains their reasons for pursuing graduate theology and research interests. - (3) Their academic CV - (4) Sealed/official transcripts for the undergraduate degree and any graduate classes - (5) A letter of recommendation from someone with a doctorate who can speak to your suitability for graduate studies. - (6) A letter of recommendation from a priest or religious who can speak to your suitability for graduate studies.
+- (1) A Pontifex application (available at www.Pontifex.University) - (2) A brief formal letter of interest that explains their reasons for pursuing graduate theology and research interests. - (3) An academic CV - (4) Sealed/official transcripts for the undergraduate degree and any graduate classes - (5) A letter of recommendation from someone with a doctorate who can speak to your suitability for graduate studies. - (6) A letter of recommendation from a priest or religious person who can speak to your suitability for graduate studies.

-All items may be submitted electronically to fstravinskas@hotmail.com.
+All items may be submitted electronically to Fr.
+Peter Stravinskas at frstravinskas@hotmail.com

 §4.
-Holy Spirit College: Graduate Admissions Process for the MTS and MTh Degrees
+Holy Spirit College: Graduate Admissions Process for the Master of Theological Studies, M.T.S.
+Degree